 Before long, a smart lift-off hardtop became optional, though the take-up of this item was always limited.
 According to the price list, disc wheels were not standardised, though wire-spoke wheels were an optional extra.

-Because the BN4 was considerably heavier (by 2701b) than the BN2, and because the engine was by no means as sporty — despite its healthy-sounding growl — the original BN4 felt slower than the model it replaced.
+As the BN4 was considerably heavier (by 2701b) than the BN2, and because the engine was by no means as sporty — despite its healthy-sounding growl — the original BN4 felt slower than the model it replaced.

 From late 1957, final assembly was moved from Longbridge to the MG factory at Abingdon.